Royalboe/terraform-project/README.md

 The script also runs ansible command to configure the virtual machines.

 ### NOTE
-In the root folder, create a terraform.tfvars file to store the needed variables.
+- In the root folder, create a terraform.tfvars file to store the needed variables.
+- To let ansible run without prompting for authentication to add ip addresses to the known_hosts:
+- Create the ssh config file by running `touch ~/.ssh/config`
+- open the file with your favorite text editor and add the lines below
+-
+`Host *
+    StrictHostKeyChecking no `

+- Save and exit and run terraform commands

 ### How to run
-`terraform init`
+- `terraform init`
-`terraform validate`
+- `terraform validate`
-`terraform apply`
+- `terraform apply`